Maintenance Worker (Three Casual Positions)

 Condition of Employment

-- Follow all guidelines harmoniously and cooperatively, creating a team approach in their duties for the Band’s future success
+- ▪ Follow all guidelines harmoniously and cooperatively, creating a team approach in their duties for the Lax Kw’alaams Band and the Lax Kw'alaams Wap Suwilaawksa School future success

 Classification/Pay Scale

-- You can expect a supportive work environment, a total compensation package which includes a competitive wage, extended health and dental benefits and a pension plan
+- ▪ You can expect a supportive work environment along with a comprehensive total compensation package.
+This includes a competitive salary, extended health and dental benefits, and a pension plan with contributions of up to 5%, matched by the employer

 Submission Deadline:

-- We invite all interested parties to reply in the strictest confidence to Human Resources: [email protected]
+- ▪ We invite all interested parties to reply in the strictest confidence to Human Resources:

 Responsibilities: